 - Preheat oven to 350°f and grease a 9x13" baking pan.

-- Bake the crust for about 20 minutes or until the edges start to brown.
+- Bake the crust for 20-30 minutes or until the edges start to brown.
 Cool 15 minutes on counter, and then refrigerate the crust until completely cooled.

 Cream Cheese Layer

 - Using the paddle attachment on the stand mixer or a hand mixer, cream together the softened cream cheese, powdered sugar, and cool whip.
 When completely combined, evenly spread the mixture on top of the cooled crust.

 - In a bowl, mix together the two boxes of pistachio pudding mixes with three cups of milk until it begins to thicken.
 Pour the pudding over the cream cheese layer evenly.
 Allow the dessert to chill in the refrigerator for about an hour.